Or download our app "Guided Lessons by Education.com" on your device's app store.

-- Encourage students to ask questions if they don't understand any events in the story.
+- Encourage students to ask questions if they don't understand an event in the story.

 - Discuss the story as a class.
 Ask your students open-ended questions to gauge their understanding of Flower Garden.
-Great example questions include: Why does the girl in the story want to make a garden?
+Example questions include: Why does the girl in the story want to make a garden?
 What type of garden does she make?

 - Go over the sequence of the story.
 Ask your students: What happens in the beginning of the story?
 In the middle?
 At the end?

 - Record these three events in sequential order, either on the whiteboard or on large butcher paper.
 This gives students the chance to visualize the progression of the story.